monte-language/typhon/mast/lib/semirings.mt.md

 # Semirings

-A [semiring](https://en.wikipedia.org/wiki/Semiring) is an algebraic structure upon some collection of objects.
-They originally generalized the natural numbers, and so the terminology is still number-oriented:
+A [semiring](https://en.wikipedia.org/wiki/Semiring), sometimes called a rig, is an algebraic structure upon some collection of objects.
+They originally generalized the natural numbers, and so the terminology is still
+number-oriented:

 * An *addition* combines two objects in an associative and commutative way
 * A *multiplication* piles two objects up in an associative way
 * Multiplication distributes over addition